veekaybee/HFSizeCalc-Firefox/README.md

-# Firefox HFSizeCalc Extension
+# HFSizeCalc-Firefox Extension

-HFSizeCalc is a Firefox browser extension that provides users with an easily digestible overview of the total weight file size for Hugging Face models repository.
+HFSizeCalc-Firefox is a Firefox browser extension based on [HFSizeCalc](https://github.com/vk-maurya/HFSizeCalc) that provides users with an easily digestible overview of the total weight file size for HuggingFace repos with safetensor models.

 <img src="firefox_extension.png" alt="drawing" width="400"/>